bushblade/RFTB2019_GitHub_Finder/README.md

 I have created a branch for every lecture in the course so if you're having problems with a specific section of the project you can checkout that branch and compare your code.

+Please also consider checking out my [refactor branch](https://github.com/bushblade/RFTB2019_GitHub_Finder/tree/refactor) which takes a more hook friendly approach to using Context if you're not comfortable with `// eslint-disable-next-line` and want to know what's going on there.

 For example if you're having problems on **Section 5 lesson 27** then checkout branch **s5-27**

 The master branch is the final completed project.